rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 0. Log in to your Google user account when prompted.
 0. Click "Allow" to grant permission to access Google Cloud Platform resources.
 0. Select a project.

+   PROTIP: Although there is a way to set a default compute/zone, (such as `gcloud config set compute/zone us-central1-b`) we do not recommend it because you will likely change it and need to be aware of what it is to avoi rogue instances eating your wallet.

    ### Local Google Cloud Command file